mrehkopf/vcs/README.md

 ![](images/screenshots/v1.2.6/overlay-dialog.png)

 **Anti-tear.** Enable automatic removal of image tears from captured frames.
 Tearing can result, for instance, when the capture source is displaying a non-v-synced application: capturing DOS games often results in torn frames, as does capturing games in general whose FPS is less than or more than the refresh rate.
 The anti-tearing will not work in all cases &ndash; for instance, when the capture source's application is redrawing its screen at a rate higher than the refresh rate, e.g. at more than 60 FPS.
-You can find more information about anti-tearing in the `Anti-tearing` subsection of this document.
+You can find more information about anti-tearing in the [Anti-tearing](#anti-tearing) subsection.

 ![](images/screenshots/v1.2.6/anti-tear-dialog.png)